open-uem/openuem-docs/docs/08-Release Notes/02-servers.md

 # Server

-## 0.6.0 (08/04/2025)
+## 0.5.1 (11/04/2025)

-- Feat: show an icon to identify agents that hasn't contacted in the last 24 hours
+- Fix: an issue with Microsoft CDN was preventing WinGet database file to be downloaded, a new URL has been added as a workaround

 ## 0.5.0 (08/04/2025)